 So in order to be all good he has to show mercy and justice.
 Mercy preserves God’s beloved children and creation, but having all mercy means evil run wild forever.
 So God has to execute justice after his mercy is exhausted, which means every evil being is ultimately stopped.
 If he only did one and not the other, then God would have destroyed everything in judgment, or evil would have absolutely corrupted all things in mercy.
 On a localized scale we sow we reap (Gal 6:7-8) and the wages of sin is death.
 (Rom 6:23) and since everyone has inherited sin nature from Adam (Rom 5:12-17, 1 Cor 15:22), then everyone dies.

-The great deluge in Noah’s time was the closest God came to destroying all evil on earth, yet evil is still here because even Noah’s family wasn’t perfect and corrupted by sin.
+The great deluge in Noah’s time was the closest God came to destroy all evil on earth, yet evil is still here because even Noah’s family wasn’t perfect and corrupted by sin.
 He showed them mercy for Noah’s faithfulness and righteousness but they still died eventually because of their sin.
 He continues to show mercy to people today, both those in covenant and out of covenant (Matt 5:43-48).
 However, when mercy runs out, he will eventually separate the wheat [righteous] from the tares [wicked] (Matt 3:12, Matt 13:24-30).
 So God allows bad things to happen because he made a promise to save us, and even though we deserve destruction, a promise is a promise, so he must allow us to live long enough for at least a remnant of us to receive His mercy and salvation.

 Just like Noah’s flood, the Israelites in the wilderness didn’t all experience God’s promise.
 God made a promise to the Israelites to give them the land of Canaan on Mt Sinai and make them a beacon of light to all nations, but only a portion of them actually inherited that promise.
-Many of them died in the wilderness because of their sin and only the children of those that made it to the Jordan River, actually got to go into Canaan (Joshua and Caleb were the exceptions).
+Many of them died in the wilderness because of their sin and only the children of those that made it to the Jordan River actually got to go into Canaan (Joshua and Caleb were the exceptions).
 Also, only 1/3rd of Judea was exiled when Babylon conquered them in the second siege, and the other 2/3rds of them were killed, which was a fulfillment of Ezekiel’s prophecy (Ez 5:1-13).

 God never promised to save every single person on earth, only those who belong to him (John 10:1-16), and keep his commandments (John 14:15, 1 John 5:1-3).
 He makes it clear in John 3:16-21, that those who don’t believe in him will be condemned because they love the darkness more than the light.
 Since sin is in the word and the wages of sin is death, he has a promise of salvation to fulfill from Gen 3:15.
 Death is good and bad.
 It sucks because God didn’t initially create things to die, but it’s necessary to keep sin from going on forever.
 That is why God kicked Adam and Eve out of the garden to prevent them from getting eternal life and sinning forever (Gen 3:22-24).